Woman working on her laptop on a beach

 It’s crucial to adhere to the conditions of your visa and avoid violating immigration laws to prevent severe implications for your status and future travel plans.
 It is also important not to travel until the visa is valid.

-Can you work remotely on a tourist visa for a foreign employer while physically in the United States?
+Can you work remotely for a foreign employer on a tourist visa while physically present in the United States?

 When applying for a digital nomad visa, specific requirements and documentation are usually needed to prove your employment status.
 This may include providing proof of employment with a foreign employer or demonstrating that you’re self-employed.